-indicates that the beamsplitter entangled state is the Choi state for the displacement $\op{D}(s+it)$ (up to a factor $\tfrac{1}{\sqrt{\pi}}$).
+indicating that the beam splitter entangled state is the Choi state, Eq.~\eqref{eq:Choistate}, for the displacement $\op{D}(s+it)$ (up to a factor $\tfrac{1}{\sqrt{\pi}}$).

 Thus, the specific entangled state between adjacent macronodes in Eq.~\eqref{scrivauto:771}, $\bsop_{12} \ket{0}_{p_1} \otimes \ket{0}_{q_2} = \sqrt{2} \ket{\EPR}$, is the Choi state \cite{Choi1975} for the identity, which underpins its utility for teleportation from one macronode to the next in the standard macronode computing protocol.